ashokjain001/LogAnalysis/README.md

 Log Analysis Project
 ====================
-This project is part of Udacity Full stack nanodegree program.
+This project is part of Udacity's Full stack nanodegree program.
 The objective of this project is to create a reporting tool using Python DB-API that prints out reports based on data in the database.
 The 'news' database contains newspaper articles, authors, as well as the web server log for the site.